-Fleur Pellerin, born in 1973, is a French politician, founder of Korelya Capital
+Fleur Pellerin is a French politician and founder of Korelya Capital.

-Alongside her political career, Ms. Pellerin is a lecturer at the École national d’administration (ENA) and has been a Director of the Public Sénat channel since 2011.
+Alongside her political career, Fleur Pellerin is a lecturer at the École national d’administration (ENA).
+She has been a Director of the Public Sénat channel since 2011.

-In Summer 2016, she quit the Court of Audits and created Korelya Capital, an investment funds meant to support Corean investments in France in the fields of new technologies and to finance French start-ups by giving them access to Asian markets.
-In September 2016 she raised 100 million euros for Naver group to finance Korelya Capital’s activities.
+In Summer 2016 she created Korelya Capital, an investment fund to support Korean investments in France in the fields of new technologies, as well as to finance French start-ups by giving them access to Asian markets.
+In September 2016 she raised 100 million euros for the Naver group to finance Korelya Capital’s activities.